What is chronic urticaria?

 How is chronic urticaria diagnosed?

 Chronic urticaria is diagnosed in people with a long history of daily or episodic weals that last less than 24 hours, with or without angioedema.
-A family history should be elicited.
+A medication and family history should be elicited.
 A thorough physical examination should be undertaken to evaluate the cause.

-- Patients with angioedema without weals should be asked if they take ACE inhibitor drugs and tested for complement C4; C1-INH levels, function and antibodies; and C1q.
+- Patients with angioedema without weals should be asked if they take ACE–inhibitor drugs and should be tested for complement C4; C1-INH levels, function and antibodies; and C1q.

 What is the treatment for chronic urticaria?

-Conventional first-generation antihistamines such as promethazine or chlorpheniramine are no longer recommended for chronic urticaria:
+Conventional first-generation antihistamines such as promethazine or chlorpheniramine are no longer recommended for chronic urticaria.

-In addition to antihistamines, the triggers for urticaria should be avoided where possible.
+Identifiable triggers for urticaria should be avoided where possible.
 For example:

 - Treat identified chronic infections such as H pylori.

-- Avoid aspirin, opiates and nonsteroidal anti-inflammatory drugs (paracetamol is generally safe).
+- Avoid aspirin, opiates, and nonsteroidal anti-inflammatory drugs (paracetamol is generally safe).

 - Avoid known allergies that have been confirmed by positive specific IgE/skin prick tests if these have clinical relevance for urticaria.

-- Cool the affected area with a fan, cold flannel, ice pack or soothing moisturising lotion.
+- Cool the affected area with a fan, cold flannel, ice pack, or soothing moisturising lotion.